veech/asn1meta/readme.md

 ## Metadata Structure

-The parsed metadata for each field includes:
+The parsed metadata for each field is organized into two main sections:

+- `field`: Contains the ASN.1 field information
+  - `type`: The ASN.1 type of the field
+  - `constraint`: Optional tuple of (min, max) from INTEGER constraints
+- `meta`: Contains all user-defined metadata
   - Any key-value pairs defined in the `@Key value` format
-- `field_type`: The ASN.1 type of the field
-- `integer_constraint`: Optional tuple of (min, max) from the INTEGER constraints

 ## License